-However, page building tools are now full-fledged solutions for creating websites, and they’re getting easier for beginners to use than ever before.
+However, page building tools are now full-fledged solutions for creating free websites, and they’re getting easier for beginners to use than ever before.

 If you’re proficient with a specific tool and know when to pull it out of the toolbox, you can build entire websites in a matter of hours.

 Finding the right WordPress page builder is key

 WordPress has plenty of great page builder options to choose from, and we’ve posted before about how to use Beaver Builder to create your own great-looking site.

 In this article, we’re going to talk about why you should consider using page builders for client websites, with examples from Beaver Builder.
 Then we’ll list five ways that WordPress page builders can make your work much easier.
 Finally, we’ll discuss how the Beaver Builder plugin and GoDaddy can help.

 Page builder plugins compared to the WordPress Block Editor (Gutenberg)